-- Pieces, which receive funding from the IHS Meir Rimon Commissioning Assistance Fund, may not be entered in the IHS Composition Contest.
+- Pieces which receive funding from the IHS Meir Rimon Commissioning Assistance Fund, may not be entered in the IHS Composition Contest.

 - Attach the composer’s current resume, including previous compositions, commissions, awards or recognitions that demonstrate the composer’s creative abilities.

 - A brief narrative must be included with this application supporting the significance of this commission, the intended date of completion for the composition, the instrumentation and length of the composition, and the role that the applicant intends to take in the premiere performance and promotion of the commission.
 In addition, other sources of support for this project should be included in the narrative.
 These may include, but not be limited to, other people or organizations who have expressed interest in performing or supporting the proposed composition, established ensembles, universities, private, public, governmental and/or corporate foundations.

 - All electronic applications should be in either MS-Word or PDF format.
 All Application files will not be returned and will become the property of the International Horn Society.